Medical Policy: 08.01.27

 Therapies with demonstrated survival benefit and unclear quality-of-life benefit:

 In April 2010, the U.S. Food and Drug Administration (FDA) approved Provenge (Sipuleucel-T) (Dendreon Corp) via a biologics licensing application for the treatment of asymptomatic or minimally symptomatic metastatic castrate resistant (hormone refractory) prostate cancer.
 Approval was contingent on the manufacturer conducting a post-marketing study based on a registry design to assess the risk of cerebrovascular events in 1500 men with prostate cancer who receive Provenge (Sipuleucel-T).

-Provenge (Sipuleucel-T) autologous cellular immunotherapy may be considered medically necessary for the treatment of individuals with metastatic castrate-resistant prostate cancer (mCRPC) or hormone refractory prostate cancer (HRPC) who meet the following criteria:
+Provenge (Sipuleucel-T) therapy may be considered medically necessary for the treatment of individuals with metastatic castrate-resistant (mCRPC) (hormone refractory) prostate cancer who meet ALL the following criteria:

 To report provider services, use appropriate CPT* codes, Alpha Numeric (HCPCS level 2) codes, Revenue codes and / or diagnosis codes.

 Wellmark medical policies address the complex issue of technology assessment of new and emerging treatments, devices, drugs, etc. They are developed to assist in administering plan benefits and constitute neither offers of coverage nor medical advice.
 Wellmark medical policies contain only a partial, general description of plan or program benefits and do not constitute a contract.
 Wellmark does not provide health care services and, therefore, cannot guarantee any results or outcomes.
 Participating providers are independent contractors in private practice and are neither employees nor agents of Wellmark or its affiliates.
 Treating providers are solely responsible for medical advice and treatment of members.
 Our medical policies may be updated and therefore are subject to change without notice.